Josef von Sternberg: Sergeant Madden: 1939

-A paternalistic Wallace Beery patrolman rises through the ranks to become sergeant.
-As father he presides over a blended family of natural and adopted children: a biological son Alan Curtiss and adopted children Tom Brown and Laraine Day.
-After the natural son marries his "sister", he turns to crime and dies in a police shootout, in which Berry participates.
+A paternalistic patrolman (Wallace Beery) rises through the ranks to become sergeant.
+As father he presides over a blended family of natural and adopted children: a biological son (Alan Curtis) and adopted children (Tom Brown and Laraine Day).
+After the natural son marries his "sister", he turns to crime and dies in a police shootout, in which Beery participates.
 The adopted and dutiful son emulates his father to become a good cop and marries his deceased brother's wife.

 The film is notable in that the theme and style strongly resemble German films of the post-WWI period.
 Thematically, the precept that social duty is superior to family loyalty was commonplace in German literature and film.
 In particular, the spectacle of an adopted son displacing an interior offspring in a test of physical and moral strength thus proves his worth to society.
-The central conflict in Sergeant Madden recounts the natural son (Curtis) engages in mortal combat with a powerful father (Barry), bears parallels to Sternberg's boyhood struggles with his tyrannical father Moses.
+The central conflict in Sergeant Madden recounts the natural son (Curtis) engages in mortal combat with a powerful father (Beery), bears parallels to Sternberg's boyhood struggles with his tyrannical father Moses.

 Stylistically, Sternberg's film techniques mimic the dark, gray atmosphere of the German Expressionist films of the 1920s.
 The minor characters in Sergeant Madden appear to have been recruited from the films of F. W. Murnau.
-Despite some resistance from the bombastic Berry, Sternberg coaxed a relatively restrained performance that recalls Emil Jannings.
+Despite some resistance from the bombastic Beery, Sternberg coaxed a relatively restrained performance that recalls Emil Jannings.